-SystemWeaver is a high-performance infrastructure for the management of product data for complex systems with complex interactions across domains, levels and technology.
-It's based on a number of advanced technical solutions, integrated and optimized for over 15 years.
+SystemWeaver is based on a number of advanced technical solutions, integrated and optimized for over 20 years.
 By constantly developing, using and optimizing these solutions for the intended application - the management of product data for complex systems - Systemite can offer a product with a unique level of performance and scaleability.

 As with any large modelling system, there are a number of factors that may affect performance.
 Below are a few guidelines we recommend that IT Administrators follow to ensure system performance is at its best.